sullvn/cowbox/README.md

 ## Use Cases

-**Cowbox** is meant to be a time saver when running random commands or scripts. *Just Run It*<sup>:tm:</sup> instead of investigating the details.
+*Cowbox* saves you time when running random commands or scripts. *Just Run It*

-Examples:
+<sup>:tm:</sup> instead of manually
+investigating the details.

+Examples where sandboxing is useful:

 - Trying out that script from Stack Overflow
-- Letting an AI agent loose on your computer
+- Automating tasks with an AI agent
 - Blackbox debugging
 - Reverse engineering

-[Docker][0] and virtual machines are great at sandboxing programs, but they hide your real data and require significant setup.
-And if you mount your host filesystem in the guest, then you lose any safety guarantees.

-Some operating systems have capability systems.
-These are also great, but each system can require learning, setup, and modification of files.

-Filesystem snapshotting is also awesome, but is limited in features and isn't a tool by itself.

-**Cowbox** is a cross-platform tool which borrows from all of these alternatives to make a brainless solution so you can
-*Just Run It*<sup>:tm:</sup>.

 ## Features